 This dress code policy allows for different types of casual outfits.
 It can either be t-shirts, jeans, shorts, to mention a few.

 Depending on the type of your business and the prevailing weather (summer or winter), you can decide on what type of Dress Code Policy to implement for your workers.
 If you are planning to write a professional Dress Code Policy for your company, you might be in the rightful place.
-You can download our free Dress Code Policy forms and get started.
+You can download the Dress Code Policy examples and get started.

 Frequently Asked Questions